Dynamics of geodesics, and Maass cusp forms: Geometric and spectral sides of the modular surface

 The modular surface has an infinite `end' of finite volume, called the \emph{cusp}.
-In the fundamental domain $\mc F_0$ it is represented by the strip going to $\infty$.
-In terms of $\Gamma$, the presence of the element $T$ in $\Gamma$ caused the presence of this cusp.
-As we will see, this cusp and hence the element $T$ play a special role throughout.
+In the fundamental domain~$\mc F_0$ it is represented by the strip going to~$\infty$.
+In terms of~$\Gamma$, the presence of the element~$T$ in~$\Gamma$ caused the presence of this cusp.
+As we will see, this cusp and the element~$T$ play a special role throughout.

 For completeness we remark that the modular surface is not a hyperbolic surface in the strict sense because it is not a Riemannian manifold but rather an orbifold.
-It has the two \emph{conical singularities} at $i$ and $\varrho$ (see Figure~\ref{fig:funddom1} or~\ref{fig:funddom2}).
-At these points the structure of the quotient space $X=\Gamma\backslash\h$ is not smooth.
-The non-smoothness, however, does not influence any step in our argumentations.
+It has the two \emph{conical singularities} at~$i$ and~$\varrho$ (see Figures~\ref{fig:funddom1}--\ref{fig:funddom2}).
+At these points the structure of the quotient space~$X=\Gamma\backslash\h$ is not smooth.
+The non-smoothness, however, does not influence any step in our discussions.